Aiiion/SnusForum/README.md

 - run:
     npm install
 #### Deploy to surge
-If you have access to deploy frontend to surge, follow these instructions:
+If you have access to deploy frontend to surge, accept the invite first and then follow these instructions:
 - cd into the frontend folder
-- run npm install --global surge
+- npm install --global surge
-- run npm run-script build
+- npm run-script build && cd build && cp index.html 200.html && surge --domain snusare.surge.sh
-- cd into build
+Next time you will deploy to surge:
-- run surge --domain snusare.snus.sh
+- cd frontend/build/
-- enter your email and password
+- surge --domain snusare.surge.sh
 ### Getting started with backend Laravel
 - If not already done; clone this repo
 - cd into the backend folder